oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

     access_token=mF_9.B5f-4.1JqM

-The "application/x-www-form-urlencoded" method SHOULD NOT be used except in application contexts where participating clients do not have access to the "Authorization" request header field.
+The `application/x-www-form-urlencoded` method SHOULD NOT be used except in application contexts where participating clients do not have access to the `Authorization` request header field.
 Resource servers MAY support this method.